wire-elements/modal/README.md

  }
  ```

+ You can update an attribute after a modal has been opened by calling the `updateModalAttribute` method and passing in the attribute name that you want to alter and the value (bool).
+You can only update the following attributes after a modal has been created.

+ 1. closeOnClickAway
+ 2. closeOnEscape
+ 3. closeOnEscapeIsForceful
+ 4. dispatchCloseEvent
+ 5. destroyOnClose

+An example use case for this would be to disable `closeOnEscape` or `closeOnClickAway` if a form has been made dirty.

 ## Skipping previous modals
 In some cases you might want to skip previous modals.
 For example:
 1. Team overview modal